Ludwii/DataEngineeringWS23/exercise_Looker_Studio/readme.md

 ### Sections

-The excercise is divided into two sections within their respective folders that should be completed in succession, since they depend on each other:
+The exercise is divided into two sections within their respective folders that should be completed in succession, since they depend on each other:
 - `./1_data_setup`: covers the creation of a data source and basic data modelling.
-- `./2_create_report`: covers the creation of a report with different diagram and control types while additionally trying to answer a few questions about the underlying data.
+- `./2_report_creation`: covers the creation of a report with different diagram and control types while additionally trying to answer a few questions about the underlying data.

 Instructions are located in the `./<section>/readme.md`.